pyrater/TARS-AI/README.md

 ## Attribution
 ### TARS Project Attribution Guidelines
-As we continue to build and expand upon the TARS project, below are the guidelines for attribution and best practices when sharing or publishing work related to the TARS project:
+As we continue to build and expand upon the TARS project, please review the guidelines for attribution and best practices when sharing or publishing work related to the TARS project [Attribution Page](https://github.com/pyrater/TARS-AI/blob/main/Attribution.md)